 I.4.3 Summary

 Table I.2 summarizes the information in the preceding clauses.
-According to this investigation, it is considered that no existing ID scheme other than ucode satisfies all the requirements described in ITU-T F.771.
+According to this investigation, it is considered that no existing ID scheme other than ucode (identifier scheme defined in this Recommendation) satisfies all the requirements described in ITU-T F.771.